kristiankielhofner/slurm-docker-cluster-cuda/README.md

 You can see from these examples that each compute node (c1-c2) share and have access to available host GPUs.

-NOTE: Because the GPUs are shared on compute nodes you will have to adjust batch size, etc for available VRAM.
+NOTE: Because the GPUs are shared on compute nodes you will likely have to adjust batch size, etc for available VRAM.

 ## Stopping and Restarting the Cluster